-Of the 12,800,000 Class A shares authorized for grant of options under the Company's stock option plan, 5,250,850 Class A shares were available for issuance at December 31, 2017.
+Of the 12,800,000 Class A shares authorized for grant of options under our stock option plan, 5,146,900 Class A shares were available for issuance at December 31, 2018.
 Options may be granted to officers and key employees of the Company and its subsidiaries at an exercise price equal to the weighted average of the trading price of the shares on the Toronto Stock Exchange for the five trading days immediately preceding the grant date.
 The vesting provisions and exercise period (which cannot exceed 10 years) are determined at the time of grant.